Brittany Raphino: Sporting CP

-Raphino was predicted to be an early selection in the 2024 NWSL Draft but opted out and instead signed her first professional contract in the Portuguese Campeonato Nacional Feminino, joining Sporting CP on a two-and-a-half-year deal on January 31, 2024.
-She scored her first two goals in the league on March 9, scoring the first and last goals a 3–0 win against Torreense.
-She finished her debut half-season with 5 goals in 7 appearances as Sporting placed runners-up in the league to Benfica.
+Raphino was predicted to be an early selection in the 2024 NWSL Draft, but instead signed her first professional contract in Portugal's Campeonato Nacional Feminino, joining Sporting CP on a two-and-a-half-year deal on January 31, 2024.
+She made her professional debut three days later as a substitute in a 2–0 win over Valadares Gaia.
+On February 10, she scored her first professional goal with the extra-time winner in a 1–0 victory over Damaiense to send Sporting to the Taça de Portugal Feminina semifinals.
+She scored her first league goals with the first and last in a 3–0 win against Torreense on March 9.
+On April 14, she had a goal and assist in a 3–1 victory over Benfica to keep Sporting in title contention, but they finished runners-up.

-On August 18, 2024, in the semifinals of the 2024 Supertaça de Portugal Feminina, Raphino scored both goals in a 2–0 win against Racing Power, leading Sporting to the final, which they won against Benfica.
-In September, she started all four games of UEFA Women's Champions League qualification as Sporting were eliminated by Real Madrid in the last qualifying round.
-She bagged five goals after coming on as a halftime substitute against Vilaverdense on January 25, 2025, contributing to a final score of 9–0.
-On February 12, in the semifinals of the 2024–25 Taça da Liga Feminina, she scored twice in a 2–1 second-leg win against Damaiense to confirm Sporting in the final.
+Raphino began the 2024–25 season by scoring both goals in a 2–0 win over Racing Power in the Supertaça de Portugal Feminina semifinals on August 18, 2024, then won her first professional trophy after a 2–1 win over Benfica in the final.
+The following month, she made her European debut and started all four UEFA Women's Champions League qualifying games, being eliminated by Real Madrid in the last qualifying round.
+On January 25, 2025, she bagged five goals in the second half of her team's 9–0 demolition of Vilaverdense.
+On February 12, she scored twice in a 2–1 second-leg win over Damaiense to confirm Sporting in the Taça da Liga Feminina final.

+Raphino scored her first goals of the 2025–26 season with a hat trick in a 4–0 win over Marítimo on October 11, 2025.

+Inter Milan

+On July 10, 2026, Raphino signed a three-year contract with Italian club Inter Milan.

 International career

 Raphino was called up to the United States under-23 team to play against NWSL competition in the 2023 preseason.
 She is also eligible to play for the Haiti national team through her father's country of birth.

+Raphino received her first call-up for the Haiti national team for two 2026 CONCACAF W Championship qualification matches against Anguilla on April 9 and the Dominican Republic on April 17, with both matches held at Stade Roger Zami in Le Gosier, Guadeloupe.